daniestevez/reu-2023/README.md

 The material is organized in the following folders:

+* Session 1. `introduction-slides`. some introductory slides for the tutorials.

+* Session 1. `audio`.
+A simple example showing how to generate and display audio (soundcard) signals with GNU Radio.

+* Session 1. `rtl-sdr`.
+A simple example showing how to receive signals with the RTL-SDR in GNU Radio.

+* Session 2. `spectral-analysis`.
+Shows how to simulate narrowband and wideband signals and how to do custom spectral analysis with FFTs.
+Includes real world example applications with a spectral line (W3OH maser) and a spacecraft (Voyager-1) recording.

 ## Previous years

 This is the list of materials used in previous years: